SCLorentz/W2D-library/README.md

 ## Game Aesthetics

-- The game must be in black and white
 - The textures in pixel art style
-- No size variation of the same texture, size variation require a new texture
 - No fancy pause menu, just a 'esc' button that unpause the game
 - Score and life info must be in the right bottom corner
 - No fancy physics